Search

 The challenges can lead some to say that “Slack is annoying.”
 Slack isn’t annoying.
 The way people use Slack can be annoying.
 So it’s important for successful adoption that you’re a respectful Slack user and collaborate with kindness.

 Just like you would have meeting best practices or HR rules, you can also write your own rules for Slack.
-Buffer (our preferred tool for social media) created their own “Slack Agreements of Buffer” to help set guiding principles for using Slack.
+Buffer created its own “Slack Agreements of Buffer” to help set guiding principles for using Slack.
 Making it work for your culture is key.
 Maybe that means encouraging “Do Not Disturb” and muting channels.

 Managing Slack as an Interruption

 We love Slack, mostly because it (and other instant messengers) allowed us to circumvent email.
-But any method that produces too much communication too fast creates a problem of message overwhelm, except in a place that is could seem more urgent and difficult to manage.
+But any method that produces too much communication too fast creates a problem of message overwhelm, especially in a place that could seem more urgent and difficult to manage.

 Our advice is similar to how to deal with email:

-1. Decide when you will check Slack.
-This probably needs to be done more often than email.
+1. Decide when you will check Slack (probably more often than email).

 2. When you check in, be purposeful and intentional.
 Give complete answers, especially since you only check in at specific times and don’t want to hold up others.